espressif/esp-idf/examples/bluetooth/esp_ble_mesh/remote_provisioning/tutorial/BLE_Mesh_Remote_Provisioning_Example_Walkthrough.md

 ```
 #### Unprovisioned Device
 ----
-The Remote Provisioning functionality is transparent to Unprovisioning Device.
-Therefore, regardless of whether Provisioning is done through Remote Provisioning or directly by the Provisioner, it will trigger the same events on the Unprovisioning Device side.
+The Remote Provisioning functionality is transparent to unprovisioned device.
+Therefore, regardless of whether Provisioning is done through Remote Provisioning or directly by the Provisioner, it will trigger the same events on the unprovisioned device side.
 Hence, in this example, it is not explained in detail.